preciofishbone/OmniaFx/docs/tutorials/omnia-learn/omnia-feature/README.md

 There are 3 main Feature scopes: Tenant, Business Profile and App Instance.
 You could find more information about it below.

-## Feature with C# (Feature with handler)
+## Feature with server-side handler

 This type of feature will interact with a `feature handler` (aka a queue job) in Worker.
-When you activate/upgrade/deactive the feature, it will send a queue message to `feature handler` and wait for the handler job to complete.
+When you activate/upgrade/deactive the feature, it will send a queue message to `feature handler`.
 For example:

 - TestFeature.manifest.ts